buxuku/video-subtitle-master/README_EN.md

 - Option to choose model download source (domestic mirror or official source)
 - Customizable number of concurrent tasks

-## Core ML support

-Starting from version 1.20.0, Core ML is supported on Apple Silicon, providing faster speech recognition.
-For users who have previously installed older versions, please uninstall the old version first and then reinstall the new version.
-Additionally, select "Reinstall Whisper" in the settings interface to enable Core ML acceleration.

 ## Translation Services